Juan-Jones/earnonlinemoney/content/blog/how-to-start-freelancing.md

 draft: false
 ---

 Are you tired of the traditional 9-to-5 grind?
 Do you yearn for the freedom to choose your projects, set your own hours, and work from anywhere in the world?
-In this blog post, we will explore [how to earn money online]({{< relref "digital-income-ideas" >}}) freelancing!
+In this blog post, we will explore *how to start freelancing*!

 Imagine waking up to the sound of your alarm, not with a sense of dread, but with excitement for the day ahead.
 Picture yourself enjoying your morning coffee, not in a rush to beat traffic, but in a relaxed state of mind, knowing that your office is just a few steps away.
 This isn’t a dream—it's the life of a freelancer.
 Let's dive in!